koval64/translation/Readme.md

 ```
 # Using tag "common".
 #
-# Use of "common" tag causes that language tags to be ignored,
+# Use of "common" tag causes language tags to be ignored,
 # so "pl" and "en" tags below will be ignored:
 #